owntracks/recorder/README.md

 ### Docker

 We also have a Docker image to create a container with the Recorder.
 The Docker image is [available from the Docker hub](https://hub.docker.com/r/owntracks/recorder) (e.g. `docker pull owntracks/recorder`), and it's [usage is documented in the Booklet](http://owntracks.org/booklet/clients/recorder/).
+Note that we do not recommend using the Recorder in a docker container in HTTP mode because of the difficulty of configuring Friends

 ### Building from source